proteusxlr/DevOps-Projects/Project 14 - END-TO-END IMPLEMENTATION OF CICD PILIN PHP BASED APPLICATION.md

 1. Set up SSH-agent:
 ```
 eval `ssh-agent -s`
-ssh-add <path-to-private-key>
+ssh-add proteusxlr
 ```
 2. Connect to your Jenkins instance on VScode.
 3. Install the following packages and dependencies on the server:
 - Install git : `sudo apt install git`
-- Clone dwn the Asible-config-mgt repository: `git clone https://github.com/cynthia-okoduwa/ansible-config-mgt.git`
+- Clone dwn the Asible-config-mgt repository: `git clone https://github.com/proteusxlr/ansible-config-mgt.git`
 - Install Jenkins and its dependencies.
 Steps to install Jenkins can be found [here](https://www.jenkins.io/doc/book/installing/)
 4. Configure Ansible For Jenkins Deployment.
-See [Project 9](https://github.com/cynthia-okoduwa/DevOps-projects/blob/main/Project9.md) for the initial setup of Jenkins.
+See [Project 9](https://github.com/proteusxlr/DevOps-projects/blob/main/Project9.md) for the initial setup of Jenkins.
 Here I will be comfiguring Jenkins to run Ansible commands in Jenkins UI.
-- Navigate to Jenkins URL: `<Jenkins-server-public-IP>:8080`
+- Navigate to Jenkins URL: 30.198.300.1:8080`
 - In the Jenkins dashboard, click on Manage Jenkins -> Manage plugins and search for Blue Ocean plugin.
 Install and open Blue Ocean plugin.
 ![pix1](https://user-images.githubusercontent.com/74002629/192139875-9d78fb62-afd5-4999-b8a8-0c40e5acca34.PNG)